pensjonatus/flash-fiction/blog/a-bad-joke.md

 ---
-title: 'A Bad Joke'
+title: A Bad Joke
 date: '2012-05-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "So what do you do?" the stunning red-haired girl asked.